Fourmiant/EmeraldCoast/Resources/ReadMe.txt

 Description             :

-Additional Credits to   : id software, Kinsie for the MIDI Floppy Disk, testers Marou700, fireyoshiqc and others.
+Additional Credits to   : id software, Kinsie for the MIDI Floppy Disk, James Paddock's Sigils MIDI and others.
-                          All the authors of the tools used
+                          All the authors of the tools used Marou700's level design ideas and tester
+                          fireyoshiqc's music mixing and editing skills and tester
 ===========================================================================
 * What is included *
 New levels              : Yes, 32 new levels.
-Sounds                  : No. Face it, custom sounds almost invariably are crap.
+Sounds                  : No.
 Music                   : Yes, various sources.
 Graphics                : No
 Dehacked/BEX Patch      : No